 I have an opinion about the amount we give to other nations.
 I say we should consider taking five percent of our foreign aid dollars and repurpose them in the form of an investment for the benefit of the entire world.
 Would it really be a major problem if we reduced our gifts to other countries by 5%, a nickel on the dollar?

-Every county around the world has been affected by cancer.
+Every county around the world has been affected by cancer and spend huge amounts of money to treat it.
 Most of them depend on us and other developed nations to research and provide diagnostics and therapies because they can’t afford to do any research themselves.
-Five percent of the foreign aid we give to other countries would amount to $2.5 billion that could be used as an investment that would benefit every country on this planet.
-Presently, our National Cancer Institute spends about $5 billion per year on cancer research today.
-Due to budget cuts and sequestration, it’s been decreasing for the last several years.
+Five percent of the foreign aid we give to other countries would amount to $2.55 billion that could be used as an investment that would benefit every country on this planet.
+In 2020 our National Cancer Institute spent about $6.83 billion on cancer research.
 All of our politicians agree NCI needs more and would like to give it to them, but can’t agree on a source for the needed funds.
 Politicians debate on spending cuts from other areas or dreaded tax increases.
-Imagine if we could increase cancer research 50% without spending an extra dime!
+Imagine if we could increase cancer research 40% without spending an extra dime!

 All these benefits and we haven’t even talked about what it would do for cancer!
 In the world of cancer research we could make real investments in genome sequencing, precision medicine and immunotherapy research which is not as toxic as chemotherapy and radiation.
 Childhood cancer could become the highest priority in medical research just as HIV/AIDS did in the 90’s.
 We’ve already seen where advances in pediatric cancer research have benefited adults.
 If we can improve children’s cancer, it will benefit more adults than children.
 For once, we will be able to concentrate on such cancers as DIPG, Medulloblastoma, Neuroblastoma and others that are on the low, low end of the survival scale.